Ana Tijoux

 Anamaría Tijoux Merino (/fr/, /es/; born 12 June 1977), commonly known by her stage name Ana Tijoux or Anita Tijoux (/tiˈʒuː/), is a French-born Chilean musician.
 Her music contains political and popular themes.
 She became famous in Latin America as the MC of hip hop band Makiza during the late 1990s.
 In 2006, she crossed over to the mainstream of Latin pop after her collaboration with Mexican singer Julieta Venegas in the radio hit "Eres para mí".
 She gained more widespread recognition following her second solo album, 1977, and later with La bala (2011) and Vengo (2014) which brought her a Best Artist of the year award in the 2015 Pulsar Awards.

-Tijoux is the daughter of Chilean parents living in political exile in France during Augusto Pinochet's dictatorship in Chile.
+Tijoux is the daughter of Chilean parents who lived in political exile in France under Augusto Pinochet's dictatorship in Chile.

 Early life

 Anamaría Tijoux Merino was born on 12 June 1977 in Lille, France.
 She is the daughter of two Chilean exiles who fled Chile to France after the 1973 Chilean coup d'état.
 Her mother is Chilean sociologist María Emilia Tijoux.
 In 1978, her family moved to Paris, and when she was 6 years old her family traveled to Chile in 1983 and where she first met her grandparents and extended family who had stayed in the country during the coup.

 She returned to Chile with her parents when she was 14, and was given a scholarship to study at a private school for French immigrants located in Vitacura.
 After finishing school, she entered university to study design and began working as a part-time waitress.

 After the 1998 debut of Makiza and the sudden fame and recognition she started to acquire, Tijoux felt overwhelmed and decided to put a halt on her musical career and return to her anonymity in France, where she started working in a variety of jobs, such as a waitress, school inspector, janitor, and pollster.
 Subsequently, she decided to return to Chile and resume her solo career as a rapper.